andygarfield/WorshipUp/songjson/songjsonSpec.md

 ### `presentation`
 *Optional*
 The `presentation` value represents the order of the song by space-delimited sections.
-The sections are referenced in the `lyrics` value.
+The sections are referenced in the `body` value.
 Section values are case-insensitive.

 There are particular section types that also represent a common song sections.
 These are represented by the implementation as their long name.
 They are as follows: